upendrak/swc-stanford-20180329/sessions/introR.rst

 |  5  |      5        |   Growth    |
 +-----+---------------+-------------+

-5. Reading in Data
+4. Reading in Data
 ==================

+Let's move the gapminder file into our intro_R directory using command line

 First, let's see how we can read in data using base R, using the ``read.csv()`` command:

-Download the file first

-.. code-block :: R

-  download.file("https://raw.githubusercontent.com/upendrak/intro-r-20170825/master/datasets/gapminder_backup.txt" "gapminder.txt")

-This will download the file into your current working directory but this is not in your R environment.
-Now let's read the file into R environment

 .. code-block :: R